Mold Makers Maximize Overseas Suppliers With Cooling Simulation

 by Arnaud Divialle

 To ensure the consistent delivery of molds that meet quality standards, companies implement diverse strategies.
-Some opt to establish offices in China for direct oversight of employee turnover, skillsets, and training.
+Chinese mold makers already have one advantage over American companies who have outsourced: proximity to the factory.
+Some American businesses will opt to establish offices in China for direct oversight of employee turnover, skillsets, and training.
 Others dispatch their experts to China for comprehensive design reviews and tool trials, which helps mitigate the impact of time zone differences and smooths out any cultural nuances in communication.

 Yet another seemingly more cost effective approach is to create extensive guidelines and standards for local and overseas partners to follow, as well as exhaustive verification checklists that analysts in North America use to assess the molds delivered by the suppliers.
 Although it’s labor-intensive, this approach improves the chances that every mold released adheres to a company’s exacting quality requirements.
 Some highly efficient companies perform these checks daily, taking advantage of time zone differences to ensure overseas suppliers are briefed to make any design adjustments the next workday.